stanly3690/HotSpotAnalysis_Plugin/README.md

 A QGIS Plugin to perform Hotspot analysis based on the Python Spatial Analysis Library - [PySAL].

-The Hotspot analysis plugin associate the **Z-scores** and **p-values** (under Complete Spatial Randomness hypothesis) of the Gi* local statistic ([Getis and Ord, 1992]) for each feature of a points shapefile, characterized by **X,Y projected coordinates** and an associated **numerical attribute**.
+The Hotspot analysis plugin associate the **Z-scores** and **p-values** (under Complete Spatial Randomness hypothesis) of the Gi* local statistic ([Getis and Ord, 1992]) for each feature of a points or polygon shapefile, characterized by **a projected coordinates system** and an associated **positive numerical attribute**.
 Output layer enables to indentify hotspots (or coldspots) in the input dataset as well as their statistical significance.

 Positive and statistically significant Z-score indicates intense cluster of high values (hotspot).
 Negative and statistically significant Z-score indicates intense cluster of low values (coldspot).

-Spatial relation between features is modeled using a Fixed Distance Band (expressed with the same unit of measure of the projected coordinate system of the input shapefile), which allows to compute Gi* for any point by considering its neighborhoods within this fixed distance.
+Spatial relation between features is modeled using a Fixed Distance Band (expressed with the same unit of measure of the projected coordinate system of the input shapefile), which allows to compute Gi* for any element by considering its neighborhoods within this fixed distance.
 For more information, please refer to: [Geospatial Analysis - 5th Edition, 2015 - de Smith, Goodchild, Longley]

 Dependency Requirements: